-Where else can you buy ready-to-eat food in which the meat comes from a single, local farm?
+Where else can you buy ready-to-eat food in which the meat comes from a single, local, regeneratively-managed farm?

 This recipe was kindly supplied by chef O Tama Carey and the wonderful Sydney restaurant, Lankan Filling Station, and it’s for those nights when you’re hungry for curry but can’t get to Lankan Filling Station.
-LFS has received rave reviews with good reason and we're proud to say that all their meat, poultry and eggs come from us.
+LFS has received rave reviews with good reason and we're proud to say that their meat, poultry, eggs and buffalo yoghurt come from us.
 This is a rare restaurant that actually walks the ethical, sustainable talk.

 So, we've made this curry following the Lankan Filling Station recipe, using their special Lankan Filling Station Curry Powder and the same Gourmet Goat Lady Boer goat that we supply to the restaurant for their goat curry.

-We’ve dialled down the chilli a little so that it’s family friendly - add chilli if you’re a chilli fiend like us.
 Serve it with fresh coriander and rice (we also sometimes bung some leafy greens to wilt in the curry while it's heating up - well whatever's in the fridge, to be honest).

 750 ml jar.
 Frozen.
 To thaw, put the jar in a container of warm or tepid water til it starts to thaw and loosen.
 Then spoon out the required amount into a saucepan and gently thaw and heat on the stove.